ebukaume/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

-I first made sure to increase the test coverage to 100% so as to make sure I covered all the ocode branches.
-Then, using the test cases a a guide, I refactored the function to be concise and readable.
+I first made sure to increase the test coverage to 100% so as to cover all the code branches.
+Then, using the test cases as a guide, I refactored the function to be concise and readable.

-I then extraxted common and reuseable functionalities into their separate functions and made sure to also test them.
+I then extracted common and reuseable functionalities into their separate functions and made sure to also test them.